Ismaestro/angular-example-app/README.md

-npm run bundle-report    | Build and run webpack-bundle-analyzer over stats json, really cool :) npm run release          | Create a new release using standard-version npm run docker           | Build the docker image and run the container
+npm run bundle-report    | Build and run webpack-bundle-analyzer over stats json, really cool :) npm run release          | Create a new release using standard-version npm run docker           | Build the docker image and run the container npm run update           | Update the project dependencies with ng update

 ## Features